executors/executors/wording.md

               { execution::start(o) } noexcept;
             };

 An object whose type satisfies `operation_state` represents the state of an asynchronous operation.
 It is the result of calling `execution::connect` with a `sender` and a `receiver`.

 `execution::start` may be called on an operation_state object at most once.
-Once `execution::start` has been called on it, the `operation_state` must not be destroyed until one of the receiver’s completion-signal operations has begun executing, provided that invocation will not exit with an exception.
+Once `execution::start` has been invoked, the caller shall ensure that the start of a non-exceptional invocation of one of the receiver's completion-signalling operations strongly happens before [intro.multithread] the call to the `operation_state` destructor.

 The start of the invocation of `execution::start` shall strongly happen before [intro.multithread] the invocation of one of the three receiver operations.

 `execution::start` may or may not block pending the successful transfer of execution to one of the three receiver operations.

 ### Concepts `sender` and `sender_to`